Choral Music Education Summer Session: Explorations in Gesture, Sound and Pedagogy

 - Examine their role as music educators beyond their time on the podium to help deepen their understanding of choral music education, artistry and leadership

-Additional program information and registration to be confirmed.
+Additional program information to be confirmed.
 Please check back soon.

 Don Wright Faculty of Music, Western University (Music Building and/or Talbot College - exact rooms TBC)